 Cross Site Request Forgery (CSRF)

 CSRF is something which is found in many variations.
+Always check if the CSRF token can be removed or altered without breaking the functionality of web app.
 Missing security policies and XSS can be used to bypass CSRF protection.

 Insecure Direct Object Reference (IDOR) vulnerabilities